-- Step 1 Choose Operations > Troubleshoot > Diagnostic Tools > General Tools > TCP Dump. - Step 2 From the Host Name drop-down list, choose the source for the TCP Dump utility. - Step 3 From the Network Interface drop-down list, choose an interface to monitor. - Step 4 Click the Promiscuous Mode toggle button to On or Off.
-The default is On.
+- Step 1 From the Host Name drop-down list, choose the source for the TCP Dump utility. - Step 2 From the Network Interface drop-down list, choose an interface to monitor. - Step 3 In the Filter field, enter a boolean expression on which to filter.